Showing posts with label DJIA. Show all posts

 Wednesday, December 13, 2023

-The 41-Month Kitchin Cycle In Stocks │ Edward R. Dewey
+The 41-Month Kitchin Cycle in Stocks │ Edward R. Dewey

 Another cycle that has done all in its power to keep cycle scientists humble is one averaging 40.68 months in length.
 It has been present in industrial common-stock prices since 1871 and was discovered in 1912 by a New York group of investors.
 These gentlemen had learned that the Rothschilds had analyzed British consols (government obligations) and had broken up the price fluctuations into a series of repeating curves that had been combined and used for forecasting.
 The New York group hired a mathematician to discover the secret formula of the Rothschilds, and working with the Dow-Jones Railroad Averages, he discovered a forty-one-month cycle, plus three others, which his employers used to help them invest in the market.
 Apparently they were very successful around World War I.